AP source: Whitaker told Graham that Mueller probe to go on

-WASHINGTON (AP) — Acting Attorney General Matt Whitaker told Republican Sen. Lindsey Graham in a meeting on Thursday that special counsel Robert Mueller's investigation will proceed, according to a person familiar with the meeting.
+WASHINGTON (AP) — Acting Attorney General Matthew Whitaker has told Republican Sen. Lindsey Graham in a meeting that special counsel Robert Mueller's investigation will proceed, according to a person familiar with the meeting.

-The meeting with Graham and Whitaker comes as a bipartisan group of senators is pushing legislation to protect Mueller's job.
+The meeting with Graham and Whitaker Thursday comes as a bipartisan group of senators is pushing legislation to protect Mueller's job.
 The senators are concerned about Whitaker's past criticism of the Mueller probe, which is looking at Russian interference in the 2016 election and ties to President Donald Trump's campaign.
-Those concerns were only amplified after Trump appointed Whitaker as acting attorney general last week.
+Trump appointed Whitaker acting attorney general last week.

 Whitaker told Graham the investigation would be allowed to proceed, the person said.
 The person wasn't authorized to speak publicly about the meeting and spoke to The Associated Press on condition of anonymity.